CSS Frameworks: Tailwind

 You can enjoy some great benefits of Tailwind CSS:

-TailPress is a great free option that does a lot of the background work, but from a user perspective everything is still entered in the “Additional CSS” field, with no auto-completion.
-It’s similar to the Winden plugin in this regard, but free.
+TailPress is a fantastic free option that handles a lot of the technicalities, but from a user’s perspective everything still needs to be entered in the “Additional CSS” field without the benefit of autocompletion.
+It operates similarly to the Winden plugin, but without the cost.
+Paired with the “Plain Classes” plugin, it could be a formidable combination.

 Plugin: Winden

-Author is aware of competition and here is official comparison with TailPress:
+Author is aware of the competition so here is an official comparison with TailPress:

-• TailPress uses a fixed Tailwind CSS version embedded in the plugin
+- TailPress uses a fixed version of Tailwind CSS that is embedded within the plugin

-• TailPress produces a CSS file for each page?
-I don’t understand this argument
+- TailPress generates a CSS file for each page (I don’t understand this argument).

 Plugin: Plain Classes